bearing/grif/README.md

 to move data around the system.

 GRIF uses XML for determining data dependences between DAQ and analysis units in the system.
 XML can also be used to provide non-standard data types to the GRIF system.
-For example, if you want to pass structs looking like:

-struct {
-  double energy;
-  double timestamp;
-}

-then you can provide the appropriate XML file for GRIF to handle these types of objects.
-GRIF uses a suite of python scripts for code generation.

 For example applications, see the grif/trunk/examples directory.